EdManDev/SQL_Code/PLSQL/README.md

-# i remove them to a private directory
+# i remove them to a private repository